TanmayBorawke/TanmayBorawke/README.md

 - 👋 Hi, I’m @TanmayBorawke
 - 👀 I’m interested in Coding-Frontend Developer
 - 🌱 I’m currently learning BCA (Sci)
-- ⚡ Fun fact: Coding is a steep learning curve 📈
+- 📈 Coding is a steep learning curve
+- ⚡ Fun fact: Apart from coding, I love to play Football.

 <!---
 TanmayBorawke/TanmayBorawke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.